 1.0 Task Description

 Each time the pipeline is exposed, the operator shall perform an inspection/examination of the pipe and the coating.
-The inspection should verify whether the coating is intact (free from damage and/or degradation) and is adequately bonded to the pipe’s surface.
+The inspection should verify whether the coating is intact (free from damage and degradation) and is adequately bonded to the pipe’s surface.

 This task begins after the coated pipeline is exposed.
 This task ends after coating inspection results are documented and reported.